 Metaphor | Definition & Examples

-Metaphors are most impressive when used in ways that are original, consistent, and reinforce the meaning or point of the author is trying to say.
-In this article, we examine examples of properly used metaphors and how to recognize bad metaphors.
+Metaphors are most impressive when used in ways that are original, consistent, and reinforce the meaning or point that the author is trying to make.
+In this article, we examine examples of properly used metaphors and how to recognize bad metaphors, using several examples, including Yeats' "No Second Troy."

 What is a metaphor?